 In recent years, the 5:2 Diet has become popular, as advocated by Dr. Michael Mosley.
 The 5:2 diet is where you consume 500 calories (600 for men) two days a week, and the other five days, the normal amount of calories.
 Dr. Michael Mosley cured himself of a dangerous pre-diabetic condition, that killed his own Father, after following the 5:2 fast.
 I’ve tried the 5:2 diet, but I do find it a little bit lightweight for me.
 I can, if I’m not too busy do a 24 hour fast, where I eat a fresh, wholesome meal around 6pm, but then I don’t eat again until 6pm the following evening.
 I drink lots of water and lots of herbal teas, and during such a fast I don’t do any exercise.
 I can only do a 24 hour fast a couple of days in a week, but I do find that the weight drops off me very quickly, and my energy and concentration levels rocket.
 Short-term fasting means one to three days of taking in nothing but water.
 It’s a good home remedy for colds, flu, infections and ‘toxic’ overloads of all kinds.
 Combine short-term fasting with resting and a positive mental attitude, and you will feel like a new person.
 Many people report that after just one day of fasting, they experience clearer senses, clearer heads, lighter bodies and more energy.

 Fasting is nature’s natural anti-ageing diet.
 After a period of fasting, you can literally look 10 years younger, and this is something I’ve personally experienced after carrying out the fasting ‘cure’ at The Viva Mayr Clinic in Austria.
-Here I am this year, enjoying the snow in Austria, 8lbs lighter and yes, looking a good 10 years younger, if I do say so myself, but it’s not just about looking younger, it’s about feeling younger, full of positivity, energy and vitality!
+Here I am, enjoying the snow in Austria, 8lbs lighter and yes, looking a good 10 years younger, if I do say so myself, but it’s not just about looking younger, it’s about feeling younger, full of positivity, energy and vitality!

 As your stomach, intestines and liver begin to get smaller and tighter, during fasting, so too does your external skin, and the skin on your face, becoming taut and less lined.
 Fasting is also recommended for reducing obesity, controlling blood sugar (Type II Diabetes has been shown to be completely resolved during a period of fasting), improving concentration, clearing up auto-immune skin conditions like eczema and psoriasis, as well as improving common digestive and gut disorders like irritable bowel syndrome, chronic bloating, constipation, indigestion and heartburn, to mention a few, but evidence shows that fasting can also completely reverse more serious diseases like high blood pressure, asthma, rheumatoid arthritis, alzheimer’s disease, depression and cancer. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3946160/